 There is an idea that default fonts should be avoided in design because they are somehow dull or have “been done before.”
-While default fonts like Times New Roman and Calibri have been seen before, they are default because they are readable.
+While default fonts like Times New Roman and Calibri have been seen before, they default because they are readable.
 Utilizing something standard can make the rest of your design stand out, especially if you are pairing it with an artistic or more unusual font.

 Secondary fonts should be complementary to the original font.
 It is not as simple as finding a font that is stylistically different, though this is important.
-Secondary fonts should be more readable and less ornate than primary texts, as they include the more pertinent information.
-They should also have different stroke weights, the secondary font having a thinner one than the primary font.
+Secondary fonts should be more readable and less ornate than primary texts, as they include more pertinent information.
+They should also have different stroke weights, with the secondary font having a thinner one than the primary font.
 Sans serif fonts also pair best with serif fonts.
 The difference between the fonts does not have to be dramatic, but they should be different enough to allow the primary text to shine.

 Limit Your Fonts

-Keeping everything the same size in a series of text that indicates that everything within the sentence or saying has the same weight.
+Keeping everything the same size in a series of texts indicates that everything within the sentence or saying has the same weight.
 In the example “you can lose up to twenty pounds a month” it would be smart to highlight, through stylistic variation or font size, the words “lose,” “twenty pounds,” or “month,” as this adds emphasis to the most important parts of a sentence.
-This leads to the sentence being read similar to the way an italicized sentence is digested.
+This leads to the sentence being read similarly to the way an italicized sentence is digested.
 For example, “you can lose up to twenty pounds a month” has more impact than the same sentence with no emphasis.

 White space, or negative space, is the space on a page left unmarked, or that is blank of text and images.
 It is not just empty space though; it can highlight the text of a document.
-When used carefully it helps draw the eye of the reader to exactly where you want them to go, and so time should be spent on appropriate placement of text.
+When used carefully it helps draw the eye of the reader to exactly where you want them to go, and so time should be spent on the appropriate placement of text.

 Work with Grids/Measure